 The X2O and the XRC winches made by Smittybilt are very similar.
 However, let’s see where are the main differences:

-The X2O is rated IP68, whereas the XRC are rated IP67.
-Now what does that mean?
+The X2O is rated IP68, whereas the XRC is rated IP67.
+Now, what does that mean?
 According to the official explanation by the International Electrotechnical Commission:

 IP6X = Protection from contact with harmful dust